larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 	mysqladmin -u root -p status

-Or with this if you are logged in as root already
+Or with this if you are logged in as root already.

 	service mysql status